-Marriage would seem wonderfully endearing to the single man or woman who has in no way married, and perhaps to the divorced particular person who hankers for something to arrest their longing for companionship or sexual release, but marriage for nearly all of us is really a difficult work at times.
+Marriage appears wonderfully endearing to the single individual who has in no way married, and maybe to the divorced person who hankers for one thing to arrest their longing for companionship or sexual release, but marriage for virtually all of us is fairly a challenging perform at occasions.
 (And I can say this even as a representative of my wife!).
-We carry so a lot of ourselves into our marriages – which is the two a excellent and a poor thing.
+We carry so much of ourselves into our marriages – which is the two a good and a undesirable thing.

-We carry in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not spend also a lot funds, not look for to manage us, that they will want to spend time with us.
-We also bring in expectations of what our partners must carry to us: their virtues of diligence and moderation and sanctity and kindness – to identify just four.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become conscious due to our encroaching annoyance.
+We carry in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not commit as well a lot money, not seek to management us, that they will want to spend time with us.
+We also carry in expectations of what our partners must bring to us: their virtues of diligence and moderation and sanctity and kindness – to title just 4.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be conscious due to our encroaching annoyance.

 When offended, a person may yell, curse, throw things, hit, or any number of reactions that express anger in a violent way.
 These actions may be strictly verbal, physical, or both.
 This is PEACE BREAKING.